Chris-McGonigle/island-flowers/testing/testing.md

 3. [Bag](/testing/images/bag-errors.jpg)

 Running the bag app through the validator returned two errors.
 One was an unclosed outer div element which was added.

-The body tag error seemed to be rendered by the base.html template.
-Code was checked against the walkthrough project and appear to be the same so this error was ignored.
+Closing this div removed the body tag error that had been received as well.

 <br>